chuckcscccl/rustlr/README.md

 `T` and `F` categories is also supported.

 The generated parser and lexer normally form a separate module.
-However, as this is a quick example, we've injected a `main` directly into the parser to demonstrate how to invoke the parser.
+However, for this quick example we've injected a `main` directly into the parser to demonstrate how to invoke it.
 To run this example,

   1. Install rustlr as a command-line application: **`cargo install rustlr`**